 Michelle Gardner-Quinn wrote A Reverence for All Life for her environmental studies class at the University of Vermont.
 Two days after completing her assignment in October 2006, she was abducted and murdered.

-Covenant members supply the food and everyone, youth, children and adults, makes sandwiches and packs 50 lunches for the homeless, on the first Sunday of every month.
+Covenant members supply the food and everyone, youth, children and adults, makes sandwiches and packs 50 lunches for the homeless, on the first Sunday of every month, at 10am in Fellowship Hall (parking lot entrance door).
 The bag lunches are delivered on Sunday evening to a group of homeless men and women who gather in a local park.

 Along with a consortium of other churches, the Deacons provide groceries for a ministry to day laborers who wait in a local park for work.
 Covenant members help to serve and greet this open-air congregation of 50-75 men looking for work on selected Saturday mornings.
 (See the church calendar for specific dates.)